I consider six prime qualities to exist that make for a good plot.

 For the audience to be able to root for the hero, it has to matter whether they win.
 There has to be something significant on the line.

 Note that after a certain point, bigger stops being better.
 A story about saving the galaxy from certain doom is not likely to be any more powerful from that fact than a story about saving a few people.
 The reason is that the fewer people are involved, the more characterization you can give to each one, thus giving the audience a stronger emotional bond with each individual person on the line.
+For the ultimate proof, compare Doki Doki Literature Club to Mass Effect 2 - which one of these stories felt like it had higher stakes?

 If the audience can tell what's going to happen next, it's going to be a lot less enjoyable for them.
 Imagine watching a recording of a tournament match in your favorite game.
 Wouldn't it just kill the experience if you already knew who was going to win and how?